Injuries to the Ankle

 While arthritis can take many forms, osteoarthritis (“wear-and-tear”) can cause inflammation of one or more of the joints in the ankle.
 Left untreated the joints can lose their normal shape and lead to more pain and further limitations.
 Rheumatoid arthritis and post-traumatic arthritis also are types of arthritis that can affect the ankle.

-Ankle sprains are common in people of all ages and occur when one of the ligaments in the ankle is damaged.
-The ligaments on the outside of the ankle are more often sprained from an accidental twist or turn of the foot.
-Ankle sprains are usually minor and can be treated with the R.I.C.E. (rest, ice, compression, elevation) protocol.
-A high ankle sprain involves an injured ligament that joins the two lower leg bones and may take longer to heal than a true ankle sprain.
+Ankle sprains are common in people of all ages and occur when one of the ligaments is damaged.
+The ligaments on the outside are more often sprained from an accidental twist or turn of the foot.
+Sprains are usually minor and can be treated with the R.I.C.E. (rest, ice, compression, elevation) protocol.
+A high ankle sprain involves an injured ligament that joins the two lower leg bones and may take longer to heal.